david-a-krupp/Vibration-Table-Controller/README.md

 - MCC USB-1208FS-Plus provides 0–5 V AO.
 Use the included line driver design if ±10 V is required.
 - Use a 5 V opto-isolated relay for mute.
 Default state is MUTED (LOW).
 - Protect the ADS1115 with divider + RC + series resistor.
 Consider differential mode.
+- E-stop switch should be wired to a dedicated GPIO input and monitored in software (gpio.py).

 ## Calibration
-Adjust values in `vtc/config.py` or via the Settings panel (future option).
-Use the Loopback Cal routine to compute effective scale.
+Adjust values in vtc/config.py.
+Use the Loopback Calibration routine to compute effective gain/scale for your DAC/ADC chain.